 Meet Our Pastor

-George Mason has been senior pastor at Wilshire since August 1989.
-His long tenure as pastor follows the pattern of his predecessor, Bruce McIver, who was pastor at Wilshire 30 vibrant years.
+Rev. Dr. George A. Mason has been senior pastor at Wilshire since August 1989.
+His three decades as pastor follows the pattern of his predecessor, Bruce McIver, who was pastor at Wilshire 30 vibrant years.

-At Wilshire, he birthed and directs the pastoral residency program that has become a model for other congregations nationwide.
+At Wilshire, George birthed and directs a pastoral residency program that has become a model for other congregations nationwide since 2002.
 His book, Preparing the Pastors We Need: Reclaiming the Congregation’s Role in Training Clergy, was published in 2012 by Alban Press.
 One of his passions is encouraging those whom God has called into vocational ministry.